 Introduction to Maine Slot Machine Casino Gambling

 Maine slot machine casino gambling exists.
 Maine has two casinos as well as two racinos (racetrack casinos).
 One casino and one racino offer slot machines.
-The second casino is a tribal casino offering only Class II gaming, including high-stakes bingo.
+The second casino is a American Indian tribal casino offering only Class II gaming, including high-stakes bingo.

 Both racinos offer table games as well as the expected pari-mutuel wagering.
 Further, off-track betting is offered at four pari-mutuel parlors around the state.

 This post continues the weekly blog series “Slot Machine Casino Gambling, State-By-State“, a year-long online resource project dedicated to guiding slot machine gambling enthusiasts to success.

 The minimum legal age for gambling in Maine is:

 - 18 for pari-mutuel wagering;

 Maine state gaming regulations allows two casinos: the Hollywood Casino Bangor and the Oxford Casino which, for 2016, had a total net gaming revenue of $132 million.

 Slot machines at racinos were approved in 2003 via a state-wide referendum, although it was rejected by registered voters in the city of Scarborough.
 To this day, as a result, the Scarborough Downs Race Track does not offer slot machines.

 In 2010, another statewide referendum approved the establishment of Oxford Casino, which offers slot machines and table games.
 Table games were allowed in 2011 for Hollywood Casino Hotel & Racetrack Bangor.